warewulf/warewulf-docs/about/architecture.rst

 Provisioning
 ------------

 Warewulf is designed to support the simplest of clusters, but also the most complicated, largest, and specialized resources that are in demand today.
 But when implementing all the various configurations, we rely on the basic architecture illustrated above.
-We can rely on such a siimple schematic because Warewulf is designed to "own" the network broadcast domain and manage how these worker nodes boot.
+We can rely on such a simple schematic because Warewulf is designed to "own" the network broadcast domain and manage how these worker nodes boot.

 As mentioned before, Warewulf is designed first and foremost to be a stateless provisioning subsystem.
 This means that the worker nodes maintain no state about their configuration, operating system or purpose when they are powered off.
-So when these systems boot, they retain no knowledge of who they are, what they are supposed to do or how they got there.
+So, when these systems boot, they retain no knowledge of who they are, what they are supposed to do or how they got there.
 For these reasons, the worker nodes will need to boot via `PXE <https://en.wikipedia.org/wiki/Preboot_Execution_Environment>`_ in order to retrieve a personality and a purpose.

 PXE
 ~~~